Position Title: Member of the Board of Directors

 Understand and promote the organization’s mission to provide psychotherapy and training to the community, organizations, and individuals to decrease the impact of trauma and increase engagement in anti-racism.

-Diversity, Equity & Inclusion all aspects of life
+Diversity, Equity & Inclusion in all aspects of life.

 Time Demands (approximate):

-Attend and actively participate in monthly board meetings (typically 7-8EST on the third Thursday of each month)
+Attend and actively participate in monthly board meetings (currently 730p-9pEST on the third Thursday of each month)

-Attend and actively participate in committee meetings and related work (typically one-hour meetings either once per month or every other month +related work)
+Attend and actively participate in committee meetings and related work (typically one-hour meetings either once per month or every other month and related work)

 Attend new board member orientation (approx. 2 hours)